GrapeCity/ComponentOne-Service-Components-Samples/Pdf/WPF/FileViewerWpf/readme.txt

 FileViewerWpf
 ------------------------------------------------------------------------
-Demonstrates the rendering functionality of the C1Excel and C1Pdf components.
+Demonstrates the rendering (printing) functionality of the C1Pdf component in WPF.